khuloud0/holbertonschool-hbnb/part2/README.md

 ## Example API Endpoints 🔗
-Below are some example API endpoints that can be tested using curl or via Swagger UI.
+Below are examples of the main API endpoints available in this project.
+These endpoints allow managing users, places, reviews, and amenities through standard HTTP methods.

 - List users